gelofi/hsrsim/README.md

-# hsrsim
+# SPDSimu
-Honkai: Star Rail SPD Simulator for a final project for Platform Techologies.
+HOnkai: Star Rail SPD Simulator for a final project in Platform Technologies.